This 5 min video provides a short overview of SWOOP.

 Let me show you a few of the key things SWOOP can help you achieve.

 Here on the personal tab, every individual person can access insights about themselves.
-You can see that there are also tabs for Business units, topics, groups and one for the whole enterprise.
+You can see that there are also tabs for Business units, topics, communities and one for the whole enterprise.

 This means you can use SWOOP a self-serve platform that allows everyone to get insights.
 And you get this in near-realtime.